fraserb99/ee579-docs/docs/multi-tenancy.md

 ## What is Multi-Tenancy?

 Multi-tenancy is an architecture that allows a single application to be used by multiple customers.
 This means that data in the application is scoped to the current customer and not visible to other customers of the application.
-An example of this is rhe university's use of Microsoft's suite of applications.
+An example of this is the university's use of Microsoft's suite of applications.
 In this case, the university has their own tenant.
-This tenant contains all of the data specific
+This tenant then contains all of the data specific to the university, like users, sharepoint data, email, etc and some services can be accessed by a tenant-specific URL - e.g., strath.sharepoint.com.

 ## Multi-Tenancy in this application